 Skip to Content

 Can Corydoras Live With Shrimp in the same Tank?
-The Answer

 In my 20 gallon / 100 liter aquarium I was housing a small school of 5 corydoras, when my friend came to me and offered me some shrimp as he was breeding them.
 I did not know whether they would be able to live together, so I first did my research and this is what I found out.
+So, can can corydoras live with shrimp?

 image of a corydoras sterbai fish